Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Methods

-To evaluate volatile partitioning between mantle and atmosphere, the radius of the planet at the interface (i.e., $R_{p,MAI}$), the surface gravity ($g_{MAI}$) as well as the mantle melt mass fraction ($x_{melt}$) and the temperature at the MAI, $T_{MAI}$, are required (see \citealt{bower2019linking}, their Eq.
-2). $R_{p,MAI}$ is computed from the mass of the planet, $M_p$, and its core-mass fraction CMF by interior structure models \citep{zeng2016mass}.
+To evaluate partitioning of a (volatile) species $i$ (e.g. CO$_2$, H$_2$O) between mantle and atmosphere via a solubility law, its fugacity $f_i$ at the MAI has to be found.
+Fugacity relates to the partial pressure $p_i$ via an equation of state, taken here as the ideal gas law (for which $f_i = p_i$), that in turn hinges on the radius of the planet at the interface (i.e. $R_{p,\text{MAI}}$), the surface gravity ($g_\text{MAI}$), the species atmospheric mass ($M_i$), its molecular weight ($m_i$), and the average mean molecular weight (MMW) of the atmosphere ($\bar{m}$; \citet{bower2019linking}):

+Internally, some of these quantities are further related by the temperature at the interface, $T_\text{MAI}$. $R_{p,\text{MAI}}$ and $g_\text{MAI}$ are computed from the mass of the planet, $M_p$, and its core mass fraction (CMF) by interior structure models for rocky planets \citep{zeng2016mass}.
+The effect of dissolved volatiles on the density of the planet is neglected.
+As shown a posteriori (Sec. \ref{results:atmo_comp}), the concentration of water - the most soluble species - reaches, at most, 3 wt\%, for which we estimate a density decrease of $\sim 0.1$ g cm$^{-3}$ \citep{matsukage2005density, dorn2021hidden}.
+Relative to differences in mass-radius induced by atmospheric extent, the effect of H$_2$O is likely negligible; indeed, \citet{boley2023fizzy} found no major change in planet density even when incorporating 5.2 wt\% of water.
+Additionally, we ignore the density difference introduced by melting of the mantle.
+Again, the density difference between a fully molten and fully solid mantle becomes small for planets with $M_p \gtrsim 2.7 M_\oplus$ ($\sim 2$\% in density $\Leftrightarrow \sim 0.7$ \% in radius, \citealt{boley2023fizzy}), but might be relevant for Earth-sized planets ($\sim 11.1$\% in density $\Leftrightarrow \sim 3.7$ \% in radius; \citealt{boley2023fizzy, bower2019linking}), though this remains small compared to variations induced by atmospheric properties.
 Unless mentioned otherwise, the mass is kept constant at $M_p=8 M_\oplus$ to mimic that of 55 Cancri e \citep{bourrier2018_55cnce}.
 To study Earth-like interiors only, we keep CMF=0.325 throughout.
-With these parameters we obtain $R_{p,MAI}=1.74 R_\oplus$.
-The melt mass is internally computed by \atmodeller from the mantle melt fraction $x_\text{melt}$ and the total mantle mass, $M_{melt} = x_{melt} \cdot M_p(1-CMF)$.
+With these parameters we obtain $R_{p,\text{MAI}}=1.74 R_\oplus$.
+The melt mass is internally computed by \atmodeller from the mantle melt fraction $x_\text{melt}$ and the total mantle mass, $M_\text{melt} = x_\text{melt} \cdot M_p(1-\text{CMF})$.
 Because our model ignores any volatile species that can be incorporated into solids, $M_\text{melt}$ defines the effective mass into which volatile elements may dissolve.
-Throughout this study, we fix $x_{melt} = 1$, i.e., fully molten.
-Lower melt fractions are not expected to substantially modify the atmospheric composition \citep{bower2022,maurice2024volatile}, unless $x_{melt} \lesssim 0.3$.
+Throughout this study, assume a fully molten mantle, $x_\text{melt} = 1$.
+Lower melt fractions are not expected to substantially modify the atmospheric composition unless $x_\text{melt} \lesssim 0.3$ \citep{bower2022,maurice2024volatile}.
 The melt fraction of volatile rich HREs are expected to be $\gtrsim 0.75$, as the planets struggle to cool under the intense irradiation \citep{nicholls2024magma}.